keinall/dotfiles/README.md

 dotfiles.git
 ============
-Forked by Keinall Caddle for experimental use during the Startup Engineering coursera course thingy.
+Forked by Keinall for experimental use during the Startup Engineering coursera course thingy.

 "Never let a Nu get you down!"